 Cash sickness benefits: Aged 15 to 64.
-The insured must have a sickness insurance policy providing cash benefits with an insurance fund.
+The insured must have a sickness insurance policy with an insurance fund that provides cash benefits.

-Cash maternity benefits: The insured must have paid contributions toward the old-age and survivor base pension during the last 9 months before childbirth and have been gainfully employed for at least 5 of the last 9 months.
+Cash maternity benefits: The insured must have paid contributions toward the old-age and survivor base pension during the last nine months before childbirth and have been gainfully employed for at least five of the last nine months.
 The insured must cease work during maternity leave.